Your host, Raman Sehgal has just launched his new book: The Floundering Founder

 Q&A

-1. Storytelling goldust
+1. Storytelling gold dust

 Our listeners love a good story, whether that be how you overcame complexities in the life science space, built a great culture from the ground up, or lessons in leadership.
 The list is endless but one thing remains the same… the better you can articulate your experiences the more fascinating the story.
 You want the audience to remember your authenticity and your tone of voice goes a long way in portraying this, so sit back and relax and see it as a casual conversation.